Akkhil-1/bajaj-finserv-bfhl/README.md

-# BFHL API - Bajaj Finserv Hackathon Submission
+# BFHL API - Bajaj Finserv Submission

 This is a simple Node.js + Express API built for the **Bajaj Finserv Hackathon**.